 What are the regular office hours?

 9-5 Monday Through Wednesday are the normal client office hours.
 Sometimes an early morning or evening appointment can be arranged.
 Thursdays are administrative, volunteer and contract work.

-Sliding Scale: The Sliding Scale is based on financial need, work in service to the community, and length of appointment.
+Sliding Scale: The Sliding Scale for psychotherapy sessions is based on financial need, work in service to the community, and length of appointment.

 Checks would be made payable to Renewal Resources.